Song: Shivadam Shivanamam Song from Mazhavillu (1999)

 This life has attained salvation through love,

-Due to your blessings, hey Parvati with soft heart
+Due to your blessings, hey Parvati, with a soft heart

 Sabhalamee jeevitham premapoornnam